-The readers of this blog are travelers (eventually again…) and adventurers who enjoy the outdoors.
+The readers of this blog are travelers and adventurers who enjoy the outdoors.
 So I know you probably buy a healthy amount of travel apparel, outdoor clothing, and luggage.
 If you are starting to pay attention to international shipping and its impact on our ever-hotter climate though, how can you help your fellow countrymen and women and cut down on how far your purchases have to travel?

 Sometimes though, you’re still paying a hefty amount for that jacket or pair of shoes, which is why I always recommend watching for great sales and buying at the right time of year.
 One easy way to do that is to get on my Insider Gear Deals newsletter, which only goes out when the pickings are plentiful.

 Understand though that you might have to pay a bit of a premium when going with domestic sources.
 Or you may have to buy direct from the company instead of assuming you can find everything on Amazon.
 On the plus side, you’re probably getting better quality, often backed by a better warranty.
 After all, the companies are in the same building where the goods are being manufactured, not half the planet away.

 So here are some outdoor apparel and travel gear brands made in the USA: head, shoulders, knees and toes–plus some luggage and things to pack.
 Scroll down further for the ones made in Canada.

 At the time of writing these companies were claiming to make all or most of their products in the USA or Canada, but I can’t promise they’ll keep doing that.
 Even Tilley and Filson’s have started quietly outsourcing some manufacturing to Asia, so you’ll have to look at the specific product descriptions on the pages.

 Table of Contents